photoprism/photoprism-docs/docs/developer-guide/index.md

 !!! note ""
-    Don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), need help, or an issue has not (yet) been clearly identified.
-Before reporting a bug, try to [determine the cause of your problem](../getting-started/troubleshooting/index.md).
+    Don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), [need help](https://photoprism.app/contact), or an issue has not (yet) been clearly identified.
+Try to [determine the cause of your problem](../getting-started/troubleshooting/index.md) before submitting a bug report.
     Thank you! 💐

 ## Pull Requests